Number fields with prescribed norms: Counting with local conditions

 The leading constant $c_{k,G,\Lambda}$ in this theorem is given by a finite sum of Euler products (see Theorem \ref{thm:leading_constant} for an explicit expression).
 Our condition for positivity is only the existence of some \emph{sub}-$G$-extension of $k$ which realises the given local conditions; we do not require the existence of a genuine $G$-extension of $k$, so we do not need to assume that the set of $G$-extensions being counted is non-empty to deduce the positivity of the constant.
 This means that one need only look for an extension with possibly smaller Galois group to prove positivity of the constant; we use this trick to great effect when proving Theorem \ref{thm:existence}.

-To illustrate how one applies Theorem \ref{thm:main} in a simple case, we consider the case $\mathcal{A} = \{1\}$ and the trivial local conditions $\Lambda_v = \{\one\}$ for $v \in S$.
+We illustrate how one applies Theorem~\ref{thm:main} in some simple cases.
+Firstly, one counts the total number of $G$-extensions of $k$ by applying Theorem~\ref{thm:main} with $\mathcal{A} = \{1\}$ and no local conditions, i.e.~taking $\Lambda_v$ to be the set of all sub-$G$-extensions of $k_v$ for all places $v$.
 These local conditions are realised by the sub-$G$-extension given by the trivial extension $k/k$.
-Thus, we obtain the following corollary.
+For a more interesting example, consider the case $\mathcal{A} = \{1\}$ and the trivial local conditions $\Lambda_v = \{\one\}$ for $v \in S$, which are again realised by the trivial extension $k/k$.
+This gives the following corollary.
 (Note that we do not need to avoid the places above $2$.)

 \begin{corollary} Let $S$ be a finite set of places.
 Then a positive proportion of $G$-extensions of $k$, ordered by conductor, are completely split at all places in $S$. \end{corollary}

 The rest of this section is dedicated to the proof of Theorem \ref{thm:main}.
 All implied constants in the $O$ and $\ll$ notation are allowed to depend on $k,G, \mathcal{A}$ and $\Lambda$.